-While the Craft Beer Revolution is gaining territory worldwide people in many countries realize what they have been missing and look at Belgium with envy.
+While the is gaining territory worldwide people in many countries realize what they have been missing and look at Belgium with envy.
 This small multilingual country might struggle to do anything a Western European state in the 21st century is expected to, but they sure know how to make beers.
 In a world that until recently was largely dominated by terrible mass-produced brews the Belgians kept their amazing craft beer scene alive.
 Not in the last place because of the knowledge and skills of the many monks who populated the thin strip of land between dechristianized France and protestant Holland.
 Basically the French Revolution made Belgium the undisputed beer capital of the world.

 Dechristianization in France